-We work together with our suppliers to create a sustainable supply database.
+We work together with our suppliers to create a sustainable supply base.
 Our supplier sustainability framework continuously monitors the sustainability level of our suppliers, including their performance on human rights.

-1. Together for Sustainability (TfS)
+1.Together for Sustainability (TfS)

-TfS is an industry initiative made up of 37 leading global chemical companies and continues to expand.
-It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact, UN Guiding Principles on Business and Human Rights and the Responsible Care Global Charter.
-With TfS, we aim to implement effective, leading edge practices across the industry.
-We are implementing standardized global sustainability assessments and continue to engage independent third p arties to conduct announced audits of our suppliers, which incorporates a review of their social compliance program, including respecting human rights.
+TfS is an industry initiative made up of 47 leading global chemical companies and continues to expand.
+It aims to improve sustainability practices within the global supply chains of the chemical industry, building on established global principles such as the United Nations Global Compact principles, UN Guiding Principles on Business and Human Rights, and the Responsible Care Global Charter.
+With TfS, we aim to implement effective, leading-edge practices across the industry.
+As a TfS member, we are utilizing the TfS sustainability programs that include online standardized assessments (conducted by third-party EcoVadis, a global leader in CSR assessments), and announced on-site audits, carried out by approved TfS third-party auditors.
+Both programs review our suppliers' performance on human rights and working conditions.

 The results of our TfS assessments and audits allow us to identify areas for improvement and focus improvement activities relating to the suppliers that are assessed through the platform.
-Improvement areas include the introduction of a formal reporting system on our suppliers' sustainable procurement performance and business ethics issues, including human rights.
-75% of the identified risk suppliers already participated in the 2020 EcoVadis assessments.
-In 2021, we increased this to 81% by adding suppliers prioritized by risk of which 57% of risk suppliers meet our expectations using the EcoVadis score result.
-In 2022, we aim to accelerate our program by continuing to request improvements and inviting additional suppliers to take part in the assessment.
+Improvement areas include the introduction of a formal reporting system on our suppliers' sustainable procurement performance and business ethics issues, including human rights and working conditions.
+84% of the identified risk suppliers already participated in the 2021 EcoVadis assessments.
+These identified risk suppliers are the number of suppliers who have been identified as a risk to AkzoNobel due to their spend level (>€250,000), country risk (sensitive and emerging countries using EcoVadis' country risk profile) and/or category risk.
+Spend levels are based on the prior reporting year, which means for the 2022 annual report, 2021 spend levels were used.
+In 2022, we increased this baseline from 1028 in 2021 to 1432 in 2022 of which 77% participated in the program in 2022.
+52% of risk suppliers meet our expectations using the EcoVadis score result.
+In 2023, we aim to accelerate our program by continuing to request improvements and inviting additional suppliers to take part in the assessment.
 Read more about our supplier sustainability framework in our annual report.